Sreenathraju1224/SreenathAlleppy/README.md

 # SreenathAlleppy
-This is created byS reenath
+This is created by Sreenath